HaxeFlixel/haxeflixel.com/src/documents/blog/08-openfl-5-compatibility-status-update.html.md

 ### Camera buffers

 Since the first iteration of the new renderer I've changed a lot of things.
 The biggest of them is the way objects are rendered to the camera and to the screen.
-Now, each camera has it's own render texture to which all object are rendered, and then this texture is rendered to the screen.
+Now, each camera has its own render texture to which all object are rendered, and then this texture is rendered to the screen.

 ![](/images/blog/openfl5/cameraBuffers.jpg)